Greenfields Senior Secondary School

 Greenfields Public School, Dilshad Garden, Delhi, India, run by Greenfields Public School Society, is a co-educational senior secondary school with courses in Science, Commerce and Humanities.
 It is affiliated to the CBSE, New Delhi.
 It was founded by R. R. Joshi in 1966 at P-11, Navin Shahadara, and has developed into a large institution with nearly 5000 students.

 Staff

-The Principal and Manager is Dr. S. K. Sharma with a team of over 200 staff.
+The Principal and Manager is Dr. vipul sharma with a team of over 200 staff.